matchbookmac/matchbookmac.github.io/_posts/2017-01-15-macOS-tmux-emacs-copy-past.markdown

 paste command `C-y`, and used `pbpaste` to `cat` the result via a tmux buffer into the emacs client.
-This _worked_, but it had the downside that, depending on the size of the paste performed, calling an undo (`C-/`) would only undo chunks of the paste instead of the whole thing, because tmux was "typing" the characters from the buffer into the emacs client instead of using emacs kill-ring functionality:
+This _worked_, but it had the downside that, depending on the size of the paste performed, calling an undo (`C-/`) would only undo chunks of the paste instead of the whole thing, because tmux was "typing" the characters from the buffer into the emacs client instead of using emacs' kill-ring functionality:

 ``` shell
 bind-key -n -t emacs-copy M-w copy-pipe "reattach-to-user-namespace pbcopy"